ivandotv/pumpit/README.md

 instanceA.b // injected B instance
 ```

-There is also alternative syntax that you can use when you don't want to use the static `inject` property, or you are importing class from third-party packages.
+There is also alternative syntax that you can use when you don't want to use the static `inject` property, or you are importing a class from third-party packages.

 ```ts
 import { PumpIt } from 'pumpit'